 Shopify is a commerce platform that lets you start, grow, and manage a business.
-You can create and customize an online store, sell in multiple places, including web, mobile, social media, online marketplaces, and manage products, inventory, payments, and shipping.
+You can create and customize an online store, sell in multiple places (including web, mobile, social media, and online marketplaces) and manage products, inventory, payments, and shipping.
 Because Shopify is completely cloud-based and hosted, you don’t have to worry about upgrading or maintaining software or web servers.
 This gives you the flexibility (and scalability!) to access and run your business from anywhere with an internet connection.

 Shopify currently powers over 800,000 businesses worldwide and they market themselves as the “all-in-one commerce platform to start, run, and grow a business.”

 The top features of WooCommerce, Squarespace, and Shopify